Current training and workshops 2020

 Please note SESSION/S is 3hrs £45

-To meet the current demand we have developed this 3hr session to be delivered as virtual e-learning sessions via zoom
+To meet the current demand we have developed this 3hr session to be delivered as virtual e-learning sessions via zoom.
+If you had planned to complete this session as a class session this will now be available via zoom

 PLEASE CONTACT US VIA EMAIL FOR FURTHER INFORMATION both sessions must be attended to receive attendance certification.